 Ghost Cheese Sticks

-The kids love making ghosts out of the cheese sticks.
+The kids love making ghosts out of these cheese sticks.
 All you need is your favorite cheese and a black sharpie and put them to work!

-For those that like cheese and crackers be sure to buy a small pumpkin and ghost cut out.
-Makes such a festive look!
+For those that like cheese and crackers be sure to buy a small pumpkin and ghost cutout.
+It makes such a festive look!
 Just take the cheese slices and cut them out into fun and festive holiday shapes.
 It makes cheese and crackers so much scarier!

 The first known mention of trick-or-treating in print in North America occurred in 1927 in Blackie, Alberta, Canada.

 I love this one because you can wrap zucchini as an alternative.
 Just buy your favorite pop-open dough and start wrapping your hot dogs!
 Then bake accordingly.

 Need more party ideas?
 Subscribe to City Girl Gone Mom on YouTube!

 This one looks a lot harder than it is.
 Just cut the mouth on the apple and place edible eyes with peanut butter.
 I prefer three.
 And use sunflower seeds or sliced almonds as the teeth.
 We used dried fruit for the tongue.
 Definitely paint in lemon juice to avoid turning the apple brown though.

 According to urban legend, if a person wears their clothes inside out and then walks backward on Halloween, they’ll see a witch at midnight.